carllippert/tibo-search/README.md

 - Might be good to only show results that are "Very Close" to the query vs just the 10 closest -> In long tail searches in a smallish dataset you see a bunch of stuff that is not very relevant

+- Problably better ways to handle env / keys for Turso.
+Should Turso Auth Key Be on client? ( For this hack I'm ok with it )

 ## Stack:

 [Vector DB via Sqlite using Turso](https://docs.turso.tech/features/ai-and-embeddings)

 - You probably don't need some proprietary vector db solution with a big price tag.

 - Have wanted to use Turso Sqlite for a different project and also like open source db solutions when I can so wanted to test using them as a vector db vs more well known options.